Welcome and thank you for your interest in our Exercise Science program.

-Studying exercise science prepares students for careers in a wide range of employment areas ranging from clinical-focused jobs like an exercise physiologist working with cardiac rehabilitation patients in a hospital, to a strength and conditioning coach working with professional or Olympic athletes.
-Exercise science is also a gateway degree to many exciting and worthwhile graduate and professional degree programs.
+Studying exercise science prepares students for careers in a wide range of employment areas ranging from clinical-focused jobs such as an exercise physiologist working with cardiac rehabilitation patients in a hospital, to a strength and conditioning coach working with professional or Olympic athletes.
+Exercise science is also a foundational gateway degree to graduate and professional degree programs.

 Exercise Is Medicine

 We support the American College of Sports Medicine's Exercise is Medicine initiative and specifically GVSU's activities within the EIM On-Campus (EIM-OC) initiative.
 Click here for more details of this exciting and important endeavor.